DLFMetadataAssessment/WebsiteDocumentation/entries/before-you-begin.md

 {::options parse_block_html="true" /}

-# Introduction
+<h2>Introduction</h2>

-Before you begin contributing changes to the DLF MAWG website and other repositories, we recommend becoming somewhat familiar with command line interfaces, Git, GitHub, Github Pages, and Jekyll.
+Before you begin contributing to the main DLF MAWG website, we recommend becoming familiar with command line interfaces, Git, GitHub, Github Pages, and Jekyll.

-In particular, reviewing and more fully understanding [the GitHub flow](https://guides.github.com/introduction/flow/) and jargon--including the various kinds of repositories, pull requests, pushing changes, etc.--will go a long way to ensuring your experience with Git and GitHub is an altogether pleasurable one.
+Understanding [**the GitHub flow**](https://guides.github.com/introduction/flow/), which this workflow largley uses, will go a long way to ensuring that your experience with this group is a pleasant one!

-To facilitate this learning, the DLF MAWG maintains a skill-building resource that can be found here: [http://dlfmetadataassessment.github.io/Skillbuilding](http://dlfmetadataassessment.github.io/Skillbuilding).
+To facilitate this learning, the DLF MAWG maintains a skill-building resource that can be found on the DLF MAWG website's [**Skillbuilding**](http://dlfmetadataassessment.github.io/Skillbuilding) page.
 Topics addressed in this resource include:

 - The command line.